Work as

 Your tasks:

-30% Post-calculation to and analysis of budgets of sold projects
+30% Post-calculate to and analyse budgets of sold projects